theRealAph/ScopeLocals/README.md

 context with a million children, it makes no sense at all for them to maintain mutable copies of it.

-The need for extent locals arose from Project Loom, where threads are cheap and plentiful, rather than expensive and scarce.
-If you only have a few hundred platform threads, maintaining a thread local map seems viable.
-However, if you have _millions_ of threads, maintaining millions of thread local maps becomes a significant burden, both in terms of creating the maps and the memory they occupy.

-Instead of hundreds of platform threads you have millions of virtual threads.
-However, a different model of context is desirable when programming with virtual threads.

-Two problems arise from thread local variables on virtual threads:

-* Inheritability
-* Every thread must maintain a thread-local map

-Some developers wishing to utilize hardware to its fullest have given up the thread-per-request model in favor of a thread-sharing model.
-Instead of a request being handled by one thread from start to finish, the request-handling code returns its thread to a pool when it waits for an I/O operation to complete so that the thread can service other requests.
-This fine-grained sharing of threads (code only holds on to a thread when it performs calculations, not when it waits for I/O) allows a high number of concurrent operations without consuming a high number of threads.
-In this model, tasks are not bound to any particular thread.
-Whenever an I/O operation completes, a thread is taken from a pool and that thread is used for whichever task became ready.

-A task that skips from thread to thread is at odds with the idea that task state can be kept on a thread.

-With Project Loom's virtual threads you can keep your beloved thread-per-request model.
-Wouldn't it be terrible if virtual threads carried over the thread locals heavyweight model of inheritability?

-### Extents

-In the JVM specification, an extent is defined thusly:

-"It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method m3, and so on until the method invocation chain includes the current method mn.
-None of m1..mn have yet completed; all of their frames are still stored on the Java Virtual Machine stack (2.5.2).
-Collectively, their frames are called an _extent_.
-The frame for the current method mn is called the _top most frame_ of the extent.
-The frame for the given method m1 is called the _bottom most frame_ of the extent."

-(That is to say, m1's extent is the set of methods m1 invokes, and any methods invoked transitively by them.)

-In this JEP we'll propose a new construct, the extent local variable, which is bounded by (defined in? during?) a specific extent.

 ### The problem with unconstrained mutability

 [ TLs being mutable fies in the face of the repeated advice in